parksw3/omicron-generation/README.md

 ## Flow

-To make the whole project from source:
+To make the whole project from source (~17 minutes on a new-ish, nice-ish desktop):

 ```
 git clone https://github.com/parksw3/omicron-generation.git ##